 US senator slams Tesla's 'misleading' name for Autopilot driver assistance system

-Tesla Inc touted safeguards to its driver assistance system "Autopilot" after a Democratic U.S. senator on Friday urged the automaker to rebrand the system because it has "an inherently misleading name."

-WASHINGTON: A U.S. senator on Friday urged Tesla Inc to rebrand its driver assistance system Autopilot, saying it has "an inherently misleading name" and is subject to potentially dangerous misuse.
+WASHINGTON: A US senator on Friday (Jan 24) urged Tesla Inc to rebrand its driver assistance system Autopilot, saying it has "an inherently misleading name" and is subject to potentially dangerous misuse.

 But Tesla said in a letter that it had taken steps to ensure driver engagement with the system and enhance its safety features.